 Telephone: (305) 623-2315

-St. Thomas University School of Law and Barry University School of Law are equal opportunity institutions of higher education and conform to all applicable laws prohibiting discrimination, and are committed to non-discrimination on the basis of race, color, religion, national origin, social condition, sex, gender (including identity and expression), sexual orientation, age, and disability in its programs and activities.
+St. Thomas University College of Law is an equal opportunity institutions of higher education and conform to all applicable laws prohibiting discrimination, and are committed to non-discrimination on the basis of race, color, religion, national origin, social condition, sex, gender (including identity and expression), sexual orientation, age, and disability in its programs and activities.

 The Director of the Program has been designated to handle inquiries regarding the non-discrimination policies.